nivekithan/blog/src/data/blog/automated_backups_postgres.md

 ### Configuring the `pgBackRest`

-Before configuring the `pgBackRest` let's change the our current user to `postgres`
+Before configuring `pgBackRest`, let's change our current user to `postgres`

 ```sh
 su - postgres
 ```

-`pgBackRest` needs to know the where the `data directory` of `postgresql` is located.
-You can get path of this directory by running the command
+`pgBackRest` needs to know where the `data directory` of `postgresql` is located.
+You can get the path of this directory by running the command

 ```sh
 pg_lsclusters